cfalcione/cs303-labs/README.md

 ```

-The stdout of some labs (namely the Sorting Algorithm ones) is formatted as a csv.
+The stdout of some labs (namely the Sorting Algorithm ones) are formatted as csv's.
 To get a csv file, use
 ```
 ./run.sh > output.csv
 ```